 You may be surprised to learn about these 17 out of the ordinary jobs that people actually do!

-What types of people tend to go for non-traditional careers?
+What types of people tend to go for the weirdest jobs?

 People who go after out-of-the box jobs may be described as:

 We dug up 17 of the weirdest jobs out there. . . .

 - Toques (Electro-shockers): In Mexico, shocking drunk people is a job!
 Why?
 Some imbibers want to get a better buzz on—others think it sobers them up.

 - Cuddle professional: Get paid to have platonic snuggle sessions with lonely people.

 - Professional Mourner: The perfect job for the morbid folks or aspiring actors who can tear up on command at funerals.